-· · to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 uch reports), and (2) has been subject to such filing requirements for the part of the pa 9 ther the registrant has submitted electronically ever for such shorter period that the registrant was requ y Interactive Data File required to be submitted pursuant to Rule 405 of R ired to submit such files).
-Yes $\ oxdot = \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ legulation S- 9 8 ccelerated filer, a non-accelerated filer, a smaller reporting company, or smaller reporting company," and "emerging growth company" in Rule 0 0 Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company Emerging growth company 0 00 1 pany, indicate by check mark if the registrant has ele led pursuant to Section 13(a) of the Exchange Act. ected not to use the extended transition period for complying with any new $\Box$ or revised Indicate by check mark who ther the registrant is a shell company (as defined in other the registrant has filed all documents and report f securities under a plan confirmed by a court.
-Yes orts required to be filed by Sections 12, 13 or 15(d) of the Securities Excl nange Act of Indicate the number of share es outstanding of each of the issuer's classes of com mon stock, as of the latest practicable date.
-As of August 2, 2021 Common stock, \$0.000 01 par value per share 100,074,948 shares
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the oreceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Ves $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company $\Box$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised inancial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒ Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes ☒ No □ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+As of November 1, 2021 Common stock, \$0.0001 par value per share 100,074,948 shares